Our schools should be fully funded.

 - ✅ An explanation for how reductions were distributed

-- ✅ A clear, public strategy for advocacy and fiscal repair—not just explanations of constraints
+- ✅ A clear, public strategy for advocacy and fiscal repair

 Join Us